|Rewards Rating:||4.1 / 5|

 If you only use Instacart occasionally, though, a general rewards card will likely be a better long-term value.
 Since most issuers reward Instacart purchases the same as any grocery store purchase, the best credit cards for groceries will give you the flexibility to buy groceries on your own or through Instacart without sacrificing rewards.
 The Instacart Mastercard’s rewards rate outside of Instacart purchases is also shrug-worthy since it’s matched by a standard 2% flat-rate cash back card.

-- Offers one of the highest rewards rates available on groceries (assuming you by through Instacart)
+- Offers one of the highest rewards rates available on groceries (assuming you pay through Instacart)

 - Covers a wide array of everyday spending categories, making it viable as a standalone rewards card